yeutterg/CarND-Advanced-Lane-Lines-P4/writeup.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps after `# Combine the thresholding results` in `img_process_pipeline()`).
 Here's an example of my output for this step:

 ![alt text][combinedtest]

+Some parameter tweaking was required in this step to achieve good performance on both single images and a video feed.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.